-Cures For Cancer, Medicinal Plants and Native American Herbal Medicine in Ohio
+Cures for Cancer, Medicinal Plants and Native American Herbal Medicine in Ohio

 "Indians On the Ohio River"

-Ohio is a Natural Wonderland
+Ohio's Natural Wonderland

 The Ohio Territory before Statehood in 1803 was a land of natural wonders.
 According to Native storytellers in Western Ohio, members of the Shawnee Nation United Remnant Band, forests were taller and thicker and the fish in the clean rivers of Ohio were as large as a man's arm.